david-coyle-sjc/SwiftRSS/README.md

 # SwiftRSS [![Build Status](https://travis-ci.org/tibo/SwiftRSS.svg)](https://travis-ci.org/tibo/SwiftRSS)

 SwiftRSS is a simple RSS parser written in Swift.
+This repo is a fork of [tibo/SwiftRSS](https://github.com/tibo/SwiftRSS).
+I forked it because there has been no activity on the original repo for almost a year and it was incompatible with newer versions of Swift (this repo now works with Swift 2.0 and iOS 9).

+## Swift versions
+See the [releases](https://github.com/AlexChesters/SwiftRSS/releases) for information on which copy of the code supports which Swift version.

 ## Todo